-Communications Specialist & Author
+Communications Consultant & Author

 I produce a range of communications materials for organizations that are making the world a better place.
 I’m also the author of the award-winning children’s book Media Madness: An Insider’s Guide to Media.
 If I can assist your organization with its communications, get in touch!

 • University of Toronto

 • Jamaicans For Justice (Kingston, Jamaica)

 • Brazil Child Health/Saúde Criança Renascer (Rio de Janeiro, Brazil)

 • International Renewable Energy Agency (Abu Dhabi, UAE)

 • Greenpeace Canada